A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

   ![Myriana](./NPC-Monsters-Statblocks/myriana.png)

-## Part 5: Harrowing the Hook (XP 400, Party Level 10)
+## Part 5: Harrowing the Hook (XP 470, Party Level 10)

-  - Note that many of the encounters are trivial threat, but with a very alert guard, several encounters will run together.
-The total XP in the clan hold is around 300 - which is a well beyond extreme encounter and a TPK - if the party dont find a way to break it into smaller chunks.
+  - Note that many of the encounters are lower threat, but with a very alert guard, several encounters will run together.
+The total XP of encounters in the clan hold is around 350 - which is a well beyond extreme encounter and a TPK - if the party dont find a way to break it into smaller chunks.

 ### Valley of Broken Trees (40xp, trivial threat)